UtrechtRiversEstuaries/course_GEO4-4436/course/general/software.md

 ## Installing Conda

-You will need the Conda package manager to setup the work environment for the course.
+You will need the Conda package manager to set up the work environment for the course.
 You can install [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 The user guide and short reference on Conda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).